pydata/xarray/doc/user-guide/io.rst

     Packages like `kerchunk`_ and `virtualizarr <https://github.com/zarr-developers/VirtualiZarr>`_
     help in creating and reading these references.

 Reading these data archives becomes really easy with ``kerchunk`` in combination with ``xarray``, especially when these archives are large in size.
 A single combined reference can refer to thousands of the original data files present in these archives.
 You can view the whole dataset with from this `combined reference` using the above packages.

-The following example shows opening a combined references generated from a ``.hdf`` file.
+The following example shows opening a combined references generated from a ``.hdf`` file stored locally.

 .. ipython:: python

     storage_options = {
-        "remote_protocol": "s3",
-        "skip_instance_cache": True,
         "target_protocol": "file",
-    }
+        "remote_protocol": "s3",  # assuming you're working with a file in AWS }

     ds = xr.open_dataset(